Café qui sèche au soleil

 Yellow, red and black honey

-There are varying degrees of honey processing depending on the percentage of mucilage left on the parchment grains.
-The more mucilage left, the darker the color of the parchment when sun-dried.
+There are different degrees of honey processing depending on the percentage of mucilage left on the parchment grains.
+The more mucilage left, the darker the color of the parchments when dried in the sun.

 The different degrees of honey process depending on the % of mucilage removed.